-Last year’s blockbuster Gravity depicted how space debris can set off a chain reaction, destroying everything in its path.
+The blockbuster movie Gravity depicted how space debris can set off a chain reaction, destroying everything in its path.
 Not just science fiction, the movie illustrates a pressing problem with space exploration -- the need for better ways to track space traffic before it damages the satellites we rely on every day.

 To solve this problem, researchers at the Energy Department’s Lawrence Livermore National Lab (LLNL) have developed a concept called Space-Based Telescopes for Actionable Refinement of Ephemeris (STARE) -- a proposed network of low-cost nano satellites that could help prevent future collisions in space.
 Now LLNL researchers have demonstrated that STARE could predict the orbit of a particular object in space to within 50 meters.